cyborg-ai-git/doc_evo_framework_ai/doc/03_evo_framework.md

 # Evo Framework AI
-The Evo (lution) Framework is a logical structure of the media on which software can be designed and implemented which takes its inspiration from the structure of a neuronal cell.
+The **Evo (lution) Framework AI** is a logical structure of the media on which software can be designed and implemented which takes its inspiration from the structure of a neuronal cell.

 ![evo framework neural cell](data/evo_framework_neural_cell.svg)